 Short Answer

-Both the model and the Kalshi market overwhelmingly agree that Kevin Warsh will be Trump's Fed Chair nominee, with only minor residual uncertainty.
+Both the model and the Kalshi market overwhelmingly agree that Kevin Warsh is most likely to be nominated as Fed Chair, with only minor residual uncertainty.

 1. Executive Verdict